-Go to part B on the next page.
+NO Go to part B on the next page.

 Most foreign pensions and annuities are taxable in Australia, even if tax was withheld from your payment by the country from which the payment came.
 Examples of foreign pensions and annuities that fall into this category are age and superannuation pensions paid from Austria, Germany, Italy, the Netherlands and the United Kingdom.
+If you are not sure whether your foreign pension or annuity is taxable, phone the Individual Infoline.

+You may claim a foreign income tax offset at this item if:

-If you are unsure whether your foreign pension or annuity is taxable, phone the Personal Infoline.
-If the country from which your foreign pension or annuity came withheld tax from your payment, and the foreign pension or annuity is also taxable in Australia, you may claim a foreign tax credit at this item if you were not entitled to seek a refund of the foreign tax from that country (see part G on page s26).
+- the country from which your foreign pension or annuity came withheld tax from your payment - you were not entitled to seek a refund of the foreign tax from that country (see part H on page s25), and - the foreign pension or annuity is also taxable in Australia.

 This refund may follow under the terms of an agreement between Australia and that country to prevent double taxation.
-If you are unsure whether your foreign pension or annuity is subject to an agreement, phone the Personal Infoline.
+If you are not sure whether your foreign pension or annuity is subject to an agreement, phone the Individual Infoline.

 If your foreign pension or annuity is paid from a country with which Australia has a double tax agreement, you may be able to make arrangements to not have tax withheld from future payments from that country.
-Phone the Personal Infoline for more information.
+Phone the Individual Infoline for more information.

 We regularly receive information from foreign tax authorities under our tax treaties regarding foreign source income paid to (and the tax withheld from) Australian resident taxpayers.
 We use information-matching technology to verify the correctness of tax returns.
-Ensure that all information is fully and correctly declared on your tax return.
+Make sure that all information is fully and correctly declared on your tax return.